Southeast Lachlan Ground Gravity Survey

 By taking measurements at many locations in the survey area, geoscientists can map the differences in Earth’s gravity from place to place.
 These differences in gravity are associated with the rocks that make up the Earth’s crust and will be used to interpret the position and relationship of different rock types across the Southeast Lachlan Crustal Transect.

 The surveyors transport their equipment in light 4WD diesel vehicles.
 The measurements are passive and do not create any disturbance apart from footprints and /tyre tracks.
-There is no requirement to disturb fencing or other infrastructure, and traffic will not be unduly impacted.
+There is no requirement to disturb fencing or other infrastructure, and traffic is not unduly impacted.

 Site selection and property access